tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ### Unmuting

-This API is used to remove an ID from the audio data blocklist.
+This API is used to remove a user from the audio blocklist.
 A returned value of 0 indicates the call is successful.

 #### Function prototype